solehudinmq/pistonqueue/README.md

 For more details, you can see the following example : [example/app.rb](https://github.com/solehudinmq/pistonqueue/blob/development/example/app.rb).

-## How to do Bulk Insert
+## How to do a Stress Test

-For more details, you can see the following example : [example/test.rb](https://github.com/solehudinmq/pistonqueue/blob/development/example/test.rb)
+For more details, you can see the following example : [example/simulations/producer.rb](https://github.com/solehudinmq/pistonqueue/blob/development/example/simulations/producer.rb)

 ## Example Implementation in Your Application